Hygienic masks

 Figure 1

 This is not necessarily the same thing as particulate masks, at least as far as priorities.
-Obviously some masks filter both well, but the priorities may differ.
-For example, particulate masks have a release valve, which AFAICT is not ideal for protecting other people from me if I wear it, although of course, protecting yourself from disease with a mask is not valueless to others in that you cannot transmit a disease you do not have.
+[TODO clarify] Obviously, some masks filter both well, but their priorities may differ.
+For example, many particulate masks have a release valve, which, as far as I can tell, isn’t ideal for protecting other people if we wear one.
+Of course, protecting ourselves from disease with a mask still benefits others, because we can’t transmit a disease we don’t have.
+Also, a mask that’s comfortable and effective is more likely to be worn properly.
+The practical outcomes of these trade-offs are probably best estimated empirically.

 Jeremy Howard, Cloth masks can protect the wearer:

 As we all know now, the science shows that DIY masks are particularly good at protecting those around you in case you’re infected with COVID-19.
-But that does’t mean that you ca’t do a lot to protect yourself too.
+But that doesn’t mean that you can’t do a lot to protect yourself too.

 Unfortunately, many public health bodies still incorrectly claim that there is no evidence that DIY masks are useful at protecting the wearer.
 There’s actually plenty of evidence they can.
 Effective protection for the wearer of a mask depends on three critical things: